Carpool Parking Program Rules and Regulations

 Carpools may use any available carpool parking spot in the lot designated by their FAU Parking Permit (i.e. students may park in carpool parking spaces located in the student parking lots and faculty/staff may park in the carpool parking spaces located in the faculty/staff parking lots).
 Parking permits are also transferrable between campuses.
 Registered carpools are eligible to use designated carpool parking spaces at the Boca Raton, Davie, and Fort Lauderdale campuses.

-- If a faculty/faculty is registering for carpooling BOTH of them MUST have a "A13 permit"
+- If a faculty/faculty is registering for carpooling BOTH of them MUST have a "A14 permit"

 - If a faculty/student is registering for carpooling.
-The faculty member MUST have a "A13 permit" OR the student must have a parking permit issued by FAU.
+The faculty member MUST have a "A14 permit" and the student must have a parking permit issued by FAU.

 - If a student/student is registering for carpooling.
-ONE of them must have a parking permit issued by FAU
+ONE of them must have a parking permit issued by FAU.
+Permit must be displayed.

-- ONLY FAU students that DO NOT live in campus are eligible to participate in the carpooling program
+- ONLY FAU students that DO NOT live on campus are eligible to participate in the carpooling program

 When can I use the spaces?